Slow Cycling in Transylvania

 Itinerary

 We will set off from Copsa Mare to Nou Sasesc either by foot or by bike, depending on the weather conditions.
-There we’ll have a picnic.
-In the afternoon we will walk over a series of forested ridges to Malancrav, where we will stay in a sumptuous 15th century Hungarian mansion and a series of restored village houses.
+There we'll have a picnic.
+In the afternoon we will walk over a series of forested ridges to Malancrav, where we will stay in a sumptuous 15th Century Hungarian mansion.
+The property sleeps only 8 so, depending on the size of the group, a couple of village houses may also be required (we endeavour to share the best rooms fairly throughout the week).
 Our evening will be spent dining at the manor house.

 Cycling 39 kms

-We will walk to perfectly situated Mesendorf for lunch with Adi and Oana in their barn (in the autumn, if conditions allow, a truffle hunter and his dogs will accompany us).
+We will walk to perfectly situated Mesendorf for lunch with Adi and Oana in their barn.
 Then it is back in the saddle for an incredible ride across Transylvania’s finest sheep grazing country.
-Our last night is in a comfortable traditional guesthouse in Viscri, the village that first attracted King Charles to the region, and where he owns a house.
+Our last night is in a comfortable traditional guest house in Viscri, the village that first attracted King Charles to the region, and where he still owns a house.

-After a morning spent exploring Viscri’s UNESCO fortified church we will take you for a farewell lunch before we say goodbye and send you on your way to the airport.
+After a morning spent exploring Viscri’s UNESCO fortified church we will head for a farewell lunch before we say goodbye and send you on your way to the airport.

 What's Included?